Daniele Massaro: International career

-Massaro made his Italy under-21 debut on 23 September 1981, 10 days after his Serie A debut with Fiorentina.
-Overall, he made 4 appearances with the Azzurrini between 1981 and 1984, also taking part with Italy's Olympic under-23 side at the 1984 Olympics, where Italy reached the semi-final, finishing the tournament in fourth place.
-Surprisingly capped only 15 times for the Italian senior side, Massaro's international career actually spanned more than a decade between 1982 and 1994.
-As a 21-year-old, Massaro made his debut on 14 April 1982 under Enzo Bearzot in a 1–0 defeat to East Germany, and he was a member of the Italian squad that won the 1982 FIFA World Cup held in Spain, although he did not receive any playing time during the tournament.
-He was capped sparingly between 1984 and 1986, but eight years later he was called up for Italy's 1994 World Cup squad by manager Arrigo Sacchi, at the age of 33.
-He played in six of Italy's seven games at the 1994 FIFA World Cup held in the United States, and scored a goal in a 1–1 draw against Mexico in Italy's final match of the group stage on 28 June, which allowed them to progress to the knockout round as the best third-placed team; this was his only goal for Italy, and made him Italy's oldest ever goalscorer at the FIFA World Cup, at the age of 33 years and 36 days.
-In the defeat against Brazil in the final of the tournament, he missed a one-on-one opportunity and later failed to convert a penalty kick in the shoot-out.
+Massaro made his Italy under-21 debut on 23 September 1981, ten days after his Serie A debut with Fiorentina.
+Overall, he made four appearances with the Azzurrini between 1981 and 1984, also taking part with Italy's Olympic under-23 side at the 1984 Olympics, where Italy reached the semi-final, finishing the tournament in fourth place.
+Having surprisingly earned 15 appearances for the Italian senior squad, Massaro's international career actually spanned more than a decade between 1982 and 1994.
+At the age of 21 on 14 April 1982, Massaro debuted under Enzo Bearzot in a 1–0 loss against East Germany.
+He was a member of the Italian squad that won the 1982 FIFA World Cup in Spain, but did not receive any playing time during the tournament.

+Massaro played between 1984 and 1986, but was called up for Italy's 1994 FIFA World Cup squad by manager Arrigo Sacchi at the age of 33.
+He played in six of Italy's seven games at said tournament in the United States, and scored a goal in a 1–1 draw against Mexico in Italy's final match of the group stage on 28 June, which allowed them to progress to the knockout round as the best third-placed team.
+This was his only goal for Italy, making him the country's oldest-ever goalscorer at the FIFA World Cup at the age of 33 years and 36 days.
+In the 1994 FIFA World Cup final loss against Brazil, he missed a one-on-one opportunity and later failed to convert a penalty kick in the shoot-out, which marked his last international appearance.